Finding the Ideal Cholesterol Ratio

 To find your cholesterol ratio, you divide your total cholesterol number by your HDL, or good, cholesterol number.
 For example, if your total cholesterol number is 200 and your good cholesterol is 50, your total cholesterol ratio is 4:1.

-Total cholesterol ratio may be used as a monitoring tool by some health care specialists.
-However, the AHA suggests that doctors use total cholesterol numbers with patients rather than cholesterol ratio.
-That's because the total cholesterol number is considered a better tool for guiding the doctor in planning the best patient care.
-Discuss with your doctor about the best numbers to monitor for you.
+Cholesterol ratio may be used as a monitoring tool by some health care specialists.
+However, the AHA suggests that doctors use LDLcholesterol with patients rather than cholesterol ratio.
+That's because the total cholesterol number is considered a better tool for guiding the doctor in planning the best patient care and helping patients understand their health risks.
+Discuss with your doctor what the best numbers to monitor for you are.

 What Are Triglycerides?